 School of Health Sciences

 - Medical Assisting Diploma: The Medical Assisting Diploma program at the Ocala campus in Florida is accredited by the Accrediting Bureau of Health Education Schools (ABHES).1

 School of Nursing

 - Practical Nursing Diploma (LPN)

-- Professional Nursing (ADN): The Professional Nursing Associate’s degree program in Ocala (with an off-campus instructional site in Orlando), Florida, is accredited by the Accreditation Commission for Education in Nursing (ACEN).2
+- Professional Nursing (ADN): The Professional Nursing Associate’s degree program in Ocala (with an off-campus instructional site in North Orlando), Florida, is accredited by the Accreditation Commission for Education in Nursing (ACEN).2

 - Bachelor of Science in Nursing: The Bachelor of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education (CCNE).3